 So with all this unnatural pressure on a hive to produce honey that the bees don’t even get to eat, is it possible for us to eat it with a clear conscience?

-Tony’s pretty clear on that front.
-“The only way,” he says, “Is to get your own hive and never take more than the bees can spare.”
+“The only way,” says Tony, “Is to get your own hive and never take more than the bees can spare.”

-In the meantime, buy honey from quality brands and give it the appreciation it deserves.
+In the meantime, only buy honey from quality brands and give it the full appreciation it deserves.